jnguyen1098/code-katas/leetcode/0075-sort-colors/README.md

 "counting sort".<sup id="a2">[\[2\]](#2)</sup>, where instead of comparing elements, we literally just count them.

+## Algorithm

+1. Count the number of zeroes into `num_zeroes`

+2. Count the number of ones into `num_ones`

+3. Count the number of twos into `num_twos`

+4. Write `num_zeroes` zeroes into the array, starting at index `0`

+5. Write `num_ones` ones into the array, after the last `0`

+6. Write `num_twos` twos into the array, after the last `1`

+This algorithm runs in Θ(_n_) time, requiring one pass over the initial array, and one final pass to rewrite the elements of the array.
+This algorithm, like counting sort, only works because we can enumerate the entirety of an element's value in an indistinguishable way.

 ## Notes

 <b id="f1">1. </b> [^](#a1) A sort that involves comparing elements relative